yogigrantz/WebApplication1KestrelProblem/README.md

     at Microsoft.AspnetCore ..... .....

   This error screen came up really really fast, and then disappeared.
 I had to take a picture of it with my phone, and then retype here

+  When this solution is published in an environment with VS 2019 version 16.3.9 or earlier, then there is no Kestrel issue.
+  When this solution is published in an environment with VS 2019 version 16.4.4, then there comes Kestrel issue.

+  Does Visual Studio really update the .net core publisher?
+It is ok as long as it does not break the Kestrel, but this ... not good